-US stock indexes climb following strong bank earnings
+Banks rally after strong earnings, sending US stocks higher

 WING TIP WINNING: Goldman Sachs posted strong results from its advisory business, and that helped the company beat Wall Street’s expectations in the fourth quarter.
 Investors and traders endured extreme turbulence in the quarter as stock and bond markets went through huge swings.
 While some volatility tends to give traders an opportunity to make money, several financial firms have said that last year’s swings were far too large for that.
 The S&P 500 fell about 7 percent in October and then tumbled 9 percent in December, its worst month in nearly a decade.

 FIRST THINGS FIRST DATA: Fiserv is buying First Data in a $22 billion all-stock deal, creating a giant player in the payments and financial technology sector.
-Fiserv surged 16.9 percent to $20.50 and First Data lost 7.5 percent to $69.38.
+First Data surged 19 percent to $20.88 and Fiserv lost 5.8 percent to $70.69.

 BREXIT VOTE: Britain’s Parliament will debate a vote of no-confidence May’s government a day after legislators rejected her Brexit deal by a wide margin.
 Britain is set to leave the European Union bloc on March 29.
 Economists warn that an abrupt break with the EU could batter the British economy, which would face new tariffs and other trade barriers after it is no longer part of the EU.
 Chaotic scenes at borders, ports and airports could also follow.

-TAKEOFF: United Continental’s profit and revenue both beat analysts’ expectations, and its stock jumped 7.7 percent to $87.45.
+TAKEOFF: United Continental’s profit and revenue both beat analysts’ expectations, and its stock jumped 7 percent to $86.89.
 The company has been adding seats faster than its rivals Delta and American, but it has filled most of them, and at higher prices.
-American added 3.6 percent to $33.24.
+American added 4.1 percent to $33.41 and Southwest rose 1.8 percent to $50.50.

 FILTERED OUT: Snap slumped again after the social media company said its chief financial officer is leaving after just eight months on the job.
 Tim Stone is the second Snap CFO to leave in the past year and he’s part of a string of top executives who have left in recent months.
 A redesign of Snapchat’s service has also been heavily criticized by users.

+HOLIDAY HORROR: Nordstrom said sales of full-priced clothes slowed down in November and December, leading to more discounts.
+The department store’s stock lost 6.7 percent to $44.09.
+Last week, rival Macy’s cut its sales forecast after saying sales weakened during the mid-December holiday period as the stock market turned volatile.
+Macy’s took its worst one-day loss all time, and it fell another 3.1 percent to $24.22 Wednesday.

+Amazon continued its early 2019 rally as it rose 1 percent to $1,691.
+It’s up almost 13 percent in January.

-ENERGY: Benchmark U.S. crude edged up 0.1 percent to $52.14 per barrel in New York.
-Brent crude, the international standard, rose 0.4 percent to $60.86 a barrel in London.
+ENERGY: Benchmark U.S. crude fell 0.2 percent to $52.03 per barrel in New York.
+Brent crude, the international standard, rose 0.8 percent to $61.12 a barrel in London.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP